MoonPoet/xaprb-src/content/about.md

 - Stick to business instead of talking about my weekend plans or my family, unless we're close friends or I signal that I'm in a mood to engage socially.

+Specific advice that's relevant to particular circumstances:

+- I've lost some high-frequency hearing, especially in my left ear.
+In noisy environments like restaurants, it's really hard for me to hear what people are saying.
+If you tilt your face up towards me a bit, it helps a lot.
+- Use email, text, or phone.
+Don't use LinkedIn messaging, Twitter DMs, Facebook messages, Slack, or any other isolated systems.
+I may never notice your message; I simply don't check 99 places for messages.
+For secure messaging you can use Signal or GPG-secured email.
+- I only have notifications enabled for phone calls and text messages.
+I'll get to everything else (as long as it's email, that is) in due course.
+- If you repeatedly call me and don't leave voicemail I'll block your number.
+- If you spam non-individual emails at my company you'll get permanently blocked at the domain level.

 ### How To Understand My Unique Perspectives

 In my experience with hundreds of personality assessments, few people (perhaps 1 in 20) fall in the top center of the DISC wheel where I am, so you